SuperMoney

-SuperMoney is an online financial comparison platform that helps consumers evaluate financial services.
-It is headquartered in Santa Ana, California.
+SuperMoney, LLC is an online financial technology company that operates an AI-driven personal finance app and a financial services comparison platform.
+The company is headquartered in Santa Ana, California.

 History

-SuperMoney was founded in 2013 by Miron Lulic and initially launched as a personal finance blog.
-The website's focus was transitioned to a Yelp-like model, to help users compare and review financial services.
+SuperMoney was founded on June 18, 2013 by Miron Lulic and initially launched as a personal finance blog.
+The website later transitioned to a Yelp-like model, helping users compare and review financial services.

-In April 2017, SuperMoney launched its personal loan offer engine / marketplace which helped consumers submit a loan application and get back pre-approved loan offers from integrated lending partners.

-In August 2017, SuperMoney launched an auto loan offer engine / marketplace that enabled consumers to have a similar experience for auto purchase and refinance loans.
+In April 2017, SuperMoney launched its personal loan offer engine, a marketplace that enabled consumers to submit a single loan application and receive pre-approved offers from multiple lending partners.
+In August 2017, the company launched an auto loan offer engine for vehicle purchase and refinance loans.

-In November 2018, SuperMoney launched a student loan refinancing offer engine / marketplace to help consumers get competing transparent offers from lenders who want to refinance their student loan debt.
+In May 2018, SuperMoney launched its point-of-sale financing platform for small businesses.
+In November 2018, SuperMoney launched a student loan refinancing marketplace.

-In August 2021, Inc. Magazine announced SuperMoney placed #1706 on the 2021 Inc 5000 list of fastest growing private companies in America.
-In August 2022, Inc. Magazine announced SuperMoney placed #1936 on the 2022 Inc 5000 list of fastest growing private companies in America.
-In August 2023, Inc. Magazine announced SuperMoney placed #1508 on the 2023 Inc 5000 list of fastest growing private companies in America.
+In 2025, SuperMoney debuted its AI-powered personal finance app at Finovate, featuring automated budgeting, a financial insights feed, and an AI financial assistant that connects to users' bank accounts and credit data to provide personalized recommendations.

+Recognition

+SuperMoney has been named to the Inc. 5000 list of fastest-growing private companies in America for five consecutive years: #1,706 in 2021, #1,936 in 2022, #1,508 in 2023, #1,886 in 2024, and #4,565 in 2025.

-Deloitte ranked SuperMoney on their Deloitte Technology Fast 500 list for 2023 and 2023.
+Deloitte ranked SuperMoney on its Technology Fast 500 list of fastest-growing technology companies in North America for three consecutive years, from 2022 to 2024.

-Financial Times ranked SuperMoney #126 on The Americas' Fastest Growing Companies 2024 list.
+The Financial Times, in partnership with Statista, ranked SuperMoney #126 on The Americas' Fastest-Growing Companies 2024 list and #164 on the 2025 list.

-SuperMoney was awarded the Best Financial Product Comparison Service by Fintech Breakthrough for 2023 and 2024.
+SuperMoney was awarded Best Financial Product Comparison Service by Fintech Breakthrough in 2023 and 2024.